chef/chef-web-docs/chef_master/source/automate_compliance_reporting.rst

 Profiles
 ----------------------------------------------------
-The Profiles view of the Compliance Reporting tab lets you examine a table of compliance profiles that are installed under your individual user account.
+The Profiles view of the Compliance Reporting tab lets you examine the compliance profiles that are installed under your individual user account.

 .. image:: ../../images/automate_compliance_profiles_overview.png